Debadatta1986/Car-Price-Prediction-by-Stats-Model/README.md

 # Car-Price-Prediction-by-Stats-Model
-using stats model i did feature elimination and find the top feature that impact on the price of the car
+using stats model feature elimination and the top feature that impact on the price

+# Technology used
+python
+sci-kit learn
+seaborn
+pandas